 2012-13: Smith-Pelly appeared in seven games with Anaheim in his second pro season – spending most of the season with Ducks’ AHL affiliate Norfolk.
 After appearing in three games following the NHL lockout, he appeared in two February games before returning to Norfolk and then returned to the Ducks in April – playing in two games.
 He had no points and was -4; averaging nine minutes of ice time per game.
 Smith-Pelly was with Anaheim during the playoff series with Detroit but did not appear in any games.
 He was the fourth-leading scorer for the AHL’s Admirals, scoring 14 goals with 18 assists in 65 games, and was -20 with 65 penalty minutes.
 Norfolk was fifth in the East Division; two points out of an AHL playoff spot.

 Smith-Pelly posted point-per-game junior numbers but his contribution was not measurable on the stat sheet.
 He played a big game, both literally and figuratively.
 A somewhat stocky player, Smith-Pelly earned a reputation as a strong player going to the net, battling along the boards and taking the body all over the ice.
 He also elevated his game in key situations.

-Smith-Pelly was dealt by the Anaheim Ducks to the Montreal Canadiens in exchange for Jiri Sekac.
+Smith-Pelly was dealt again, this time by the Montreal Canadiens to the New Jersey Devils in exchange for Stefan Matteau.